Myoclonus epilepsy with ragged-red fibers

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Facioscapulohumeral muscular dystrophy (FSHD) is a dominantly inherited, clinically recognizable, and relatively common muscular dystrophy.
 It does not generally curtail longevity much, but about 20% of patients use a wheelchair after the age of 50 and are wheelchair dependent.
 The differential diagnosis includes a subset of limb-girdle muscular dystrophies, scapuloperoneal myopathy/muscular dystrophy/neuronopathy, and rare mitochondrial myopathies.
 The molecular genetic mechanism of facioscapulohumeral muscular dystrophy is due to an unusual toxic gain-of-function, in which the normally repressed transcription factor DUX4 is now expressed in muscle cells.
 The authors explain the recent breakthroughs in the understanding of the clinical features and the molecular mechanism underlying facioscapulohumeral muscular dystrophy.
-To date, there is no effective medical treatment, but targeted treatment trials are being planned.
+To date, there is no effective medical treatment, but clinical trials are ongoing.

 • Facioscapulohumeral muscular dystrophy (FSHD) can be recognized by inspection and clinical examination; the diagnosis can be confirmed by genetic testing.

 • Differential diagnosis is limited to few other conditions.
 Restrictive lung disease is infrequent but can result in significant morbidity.
 However, life expectancy is almost normal.

 • Inheritance is autosomal dominant in most with a high incidence of sporadic cases due to de novo mutations.